 Mount Toubkal in Morocco’s Atlas Mountains is certainly a hike not to be taken lightly.
-At 4,167m/13,671ft the high altitude make this a challenging adventure.
+At 4,167 m/13,671 ft the high altitude makes this a challenging adventure.

 Day 1 – Marrakech – Imi Oughlad – Tizi Oussem